-We carefully vet and select our EDU Sponsors based on their competence, experience and understanding of our 5 MOUNTAIN® Process as we strongly recommend you work with a multi-disciplinary advisory team to navigate family and business complexity.
+We carefully vet and select our Sponsors based on their competence, experience and understanding of our 5 MOUNTAIN® Process as we strongly recommend you work with a multi-disciplinary advisory team to navigate family and business complexity.
 Mario outlines in his blog some important considerations as you plan for transitioning ownership of your family business.
 Thank you, Mario!

 Family ownership transitions are complex, both financially and emotionally.
 These transactions are executed best when everyone is on the same page regarding the goals of the transition.